 - AAPA Survey respondents were split between Medical Care Practitioner and Physician Associate.
 Respondents inside the profession, i.e., PAs and PA students, chose Physician Associate while “employers, physicians, and patients” preferred Medical Care Practitioner.
 WPP suggested the acronym MCP.
 What do you think?

-- Apparently, WPP considered the similarity of the Physician Associate acronym (PA) and the current Physician Assistant acronym (also PA) to be a bad thing?
+- Apparently, WPP considered the similarity between the Physician Associate acronym (PA) and the current Physician Assistant acronym (also PA) to be a bad thing?
 Really?
 What do you think?

 - How does the name change fit in with the above-mentioned optimal team practice?
 How about full practice authority (FPA)?